Adige-Calculations/OpenFOAM-handbook/src/19_virtualization/docker.md

 ```
 Here's some more info on the flags:

   - ti       →  make you access to the terminal
   - rm       →  remove the container once you exit
   - d        →  (deamon) run the container in detached mode (in the background)
-  - p 80:80  →   port exposition
+  - p 80:80  →  port exposition, the local OS can connect to the docker image via port 80

 To see if the container is running check: